Long Lake 58 First Nation: Recent development

 In January 2021, four residents of Long Lake 58 tested positive for COVID-19.
 A lockdown was imposed, allowing only essential services personnel to enter the reserve.

 Government

 Governance

 The leadership of the First Nation is determined through the Act Electoral System.
-The current Chief is Judy Desmoulin, who is serving along with the Deputy Chief and Councillor: Anthony Legarde, Patrick Kakegabon, Audrey Fisher, Mike Fisher, Frank Sr. O'Nabigon, Noreen Agnew, Wendell Abraham, Angie Britt, Shirley Tyance, Dwayne Wesley.
+The current Chief is Judy Desmoulin, Deputy Chief Audrey Fisher, Patrick Kakegabon, Mike Fisher, Hailey Finlayson, Peter Shebagabow, Noreen Agnew, Lloyd Mclaughlin, Narcisse Kekegabon, Shirley Tyance, Roma Fisher, Duane Wesley.

 The First Nation is a member of Matawa First Nations, a Regional Chiefs Council.

 Services

 Government services are provided by the First Nation, the Matawa First Nations and by the Nishnawbe Aski Nation.
 Services include: